langmead-lab/monorail-external/MULTIMAPPERS.md

 The STAR aligner calls splice junctions from reads which are align (split) across one or more potential splice junctions using both canonical and non-canonical dinucleotide splicing motifs (e.g. canonical: GT-AG, non-canonical: GG-AT).

-STAR has a number of parameters to control how splice junctions are called, using those parameters STAR produces a separate output of just splice junction calls (`SJ.out`) which contains those splice junctions which STAR considers reasonable calls.
+STAR has a number of parameters to control how splice junctions are called, using those parameters STAR produces a separate output of just splice junction calls (`SJ.out.tab`) which contains those splice junctions which STAR considers reasonable calls.
 This is a subset of those splice junctions called in the BAM file itself.
 To futher clarify this, if you were to use a tool like `regtools` to extract junctions from the BAM file that STAR produces you'll likely get an overlapping but distinct set of splice junction calls than the `SJ.out` file that STAR produces.

-The following enumeration of relevant columns from STAR's `SJ.out` file answers some questions around the splice junction counts used in recount3/Snaptron*:
+The following enumeration of relevant columns from STAR's `SJ.out.tab` file answers some questions around the splice junction counts used in recount3/Snaptron*:

-STAR's `SJ.out` format contains some noteworth columns (from http://gensoft.pasteur.fr/docs/STAR/2.7.3a/STARmanual.pdf section 4.4):
+STAR's `SJ.out.tab` format contains some noteworth columns (from http://gensoft.pasteur.fr/docs/STAR/2.7.3a/STARmanual.pdf section 4.4):

 * column 5: intron motif: 0: non-canonical; 1: GT/AG, 2: CT/AC, 3: GC/AG, 4: CT/GC, 5:AT/AC, 6: GT/AT
-* column 7: number of uniquely mapping reads crossing the junction [used by recount3/Snaptron as the splice junction read count]
+* column 7: number of uniquely mapping reads crossing the junction
-* column 8: number of multi-mapping reads crossing the junction [not used by recount3/Snaptron at all]
+* column 8: number of multi-mapping reads crossing the junction

+Columns 7 and 8 are summed together to get the final coverage count for the splice junction for recount3/Snaptron*.

-*Only applies to later Snaptron compilations based on Monorail/recount3 outputs, primarily these compilations: srav3h, srav1m, gtexv2, tcgav2
+*Only applies to later Snaptron compilations based on Monorail/recount3 outputs, primarily these compilations: `srav3h`, `srav1m`, `gtexv2`, `tcgav2`.